dotlang/language/doc/Enhancements.md

 \* - Introduce caching of function output (if it is not void)

+\* - Other than manual clone, provide a `clone` in the core to help developers.

 Y - decorators - another try
 lets define some native, built-in functions.